altanalytics/schwabr/README.md

 ## Authentication

-Initial authorization to aSchwab requires a 3 step authentication process.
+Initial authorization to Schwab requires a 3 step authentication process.
 Once initial authorization is achieved, a refresh_token can by used to grant access for 7 days.
 After that, a manual login must be completed following steps 1-3.
 Below is a detailed summary of the entire